 \subsection{Alignment in VSR}

 A key distinction between VSR and SISR lies in VSR's capacity to exploit temporal information across multiple frames.
 However, early methods \cite{7919264,fuoli2019efficientvideosuperresolutionrecurrent,Jo_2018_DUF} often overlook the critical role of spatial alignment, which is essential for effective aggregation of highly correlated but misaligned frames or features.
 Subsequent works have attempted to address this issue through various alignment strategies \cite{xue2019TOFlow,wang2019edvr,chan2021basicvsr}.
-For instance, TOFlow \cite{xue2019TOFlow} proposes a task-oriented flow network to warp input frames to their adjacent frames.
-EDVR \cite{wang2019edvr} introduces deformable convolution to align features at multiple scales, while BasicVSR \cite{chan2021basicvsr} employs optical flow to assist feature alignment.
+For instance, EDVR \cite{wang2019edvr} introduces deformable convolution to align features at multiple scales, while BasicVSR \cite{chan2021basicvsr} employs optical flow to assist feature alignment.
 Inspired by prior works, subsequent works \cite{chan2022basicvsr++, liang2022rvrt} focus on flow-based alignment.
 PSRT \cite{shi2022PSRT} shows that Vision Transformers can directly process unaligned multi-frame inputs given sufficiently large window sizes and proposes a patch alignment method to optimize the performance-computation trade-off.
 Recently, IART \cite{xu2024IART} demonstrates that inaccurate warping degrades VSR performance and addresses this by designing a coordinate network to learn the warping function.
 However, in the context of DM-based VSR, the effectiveness of alignment strategies remains understudied.
 To tackle this challenge, this paper proposes a simple yet effective alignment strategy based on two insightful observations within the DM-based VSR pipeline.